Diagnostic Imaging Repository

 How a DIR Works

 Hospitals and independent health facilities create diagnostic image files and store them electronically in a local Picture Archiving and Communication System (PACS), a Hospital Information System (HIS), or an Electronic Medical Record (EMR).
 A radiologist reviews the images and writes and approves the DI report for patient diagnosis and treatment and for future use by other authorized health service providers when required.

-Local DI systems link securely to the HDIRS-East or the HDIRS-West (formerly known as the GTA West DIR) repository, both of which are sophisticated computer systems that facilitate the controlled sharing and viewing of diagnostic imaging studies.
+Local DI systems link securely to the HDIRS repository, which is a sophisticated computer system that facilitates the controlled sharing and viewing of diagnostic imaging studies.
 Periodically (e.g., every day or multiple times per day) patient files get transferred to the repository.
 The repository stores DI image and text files as well as metadata associated with those files, such as the date of the exam, the originating hospital, who has accessed the exam, health number, and when it was last updated.

 Even though DI exams may stem from many different software and hardware configurations, authorized health service providers can use either their own local PACS or a single web-based viewer to log in and view relevant patient information.